The 20 Best Restaurants and Cafe with Vegetarian Menu in Kyoto

 Organic house Salute

 Quiet and small, Organic house Salute, just 5 mins walk from JR Kyoto station, is hidden from the main roads.
-The very friendly staff focus on seasonal produce and macrobiotic foods.
+Very friendly staff focus on seasonal produce and macrobiotic foods.

 Traditional Machiya-style building is a must-see, and all the food and sweets are served on beautiful Japanese plates.